2021 Kyrgyz government system referendum: Results

 According to the official results per the country's electoral authorities, 1,394,021 Kyrgyz citizens voted in the referendum, representing a 39.12% turnout from the total of 3,563,574 who were eligible to vote. А switch to a presidential system was the preferred option of 84.1% of voters, while 11.3% chose to retain the current parliamentary system, and 4.6% of voters voted against both options.
 A total of 197 votes were received from invalid portable boxes.

 The presidential system proposal obtained its strongest support in the Issyk-Kul Region, where it received roughly 90% of the total votes, and weakest in the capital region of Bishkek, where it was supported by roughly 57% of voters.
 Likewise, support for the retention of the parliamentary system was highest in Bishkek (~33.8%) and lowest in Issyk-Kul (5.41%).
 The Bishkek region also had the highest proportion of voters who voted against both systems — around 7.6% of the total.
 A second referendum was later held on 11 April to vote on a new draft constitution, officially changing the form of government.
-85% of chose to readopt a presidential system.